Angeline of Marsciano: Legacy and veneration

-Blessed Angelina was interred in the Church of St. Francis in Foligno upon her death.
+Blessed Angelina was interred in the Church of St. Francis in Foligno.
 Her remains were removed to a grander shrine in 1492.
 Her cultus was approved in 1825.

 Due to the requirement of keeping their communities small and simple, Angelina's congregation gained greatest popularity in the 15th and 16th centuries.
 In 1428, they had been put briefly by Pope Martin V under the jurisdiction of the Friars Minor, with a specific mandate for the education and instruction of young girls.
 Even so, their work was fairly apostolic until they were required to become an enclosed religious order in 1617, having taken solemn vows with a strict separation from the affairs of the external world, limited to the education of girls within the cloister.
 With a 1903 lift of papal enclosure, a wider apostolate was again permitted, and the congregation became known as the Franciscan Sisters of Blessed Angelina.
-As of 1750, they consisted of 11 houses and 80 members.
+In 1750, it consisted of 11 houses and 80 members.

-As of the year A.D.
-2000, they have houses in Brazil, Madagascar and Switzerland, as well as in Italy.
+In 2000, it has houses in Brazil, Madagascar and Switzerland, as well as in Italy.